ZonBock1337/Shimoji-ee-Playground/README.md

 **What is Shimoji-ee Playground?**

 Shimoji-ee Playground is an app that lets you make your Shimeji's climb up a window (the standard Shimeji function).
-**BUT:** If a cheeky Shimoji tries to throw the window away, it will be reset to the middle afterwards (provided it is no longer in the monitor's field of view).
+**BUT:** If a cheeky Shimoji tries to throw the window away, it will be reset to the middle afterwards (provided it is no longer in the monitor's field of view). ([see here](https://github.com/ZonBock1337/Shimoji-ee-Playground/blob/master/README.md#previews))
 <br>
 You also can use your own Playground (Image) for Shimoji Playground just go in the editor and change it!